crafting-demo/hello-k8s/README.md

 Restart the process and intercept the `frontend` deployment.

+By default, there is no header propagation for the frontend app (`npm run start`).
+You can enable propagaton by running the below commands:

+- `npm run start-otel`:  propagation via `baggage` and/or `W3C trace context` (OpenTelemetry).
+You can modify the `ot-tracing.js` to enable other propagators if needed. e.g. `B3` , `Jaeger` etc.

 #### Backend

 The backend development can be done inside the sandbox with `dev` endpoint which